PolyPong/PolyPong/README.md

 PolyPong is a multiplayer online version of the classic game we all know and love.
 Play with friends, unlock new skins and climb the leaderboard to eternal PolyPong greatness!

 # How to build this project
+You should not have to set any environment variables to get the project to run locally.
+We only use environment variables in the production environment.

 ## Frontend